-- The degrees of Doctor of Education [EdD], Master of Philosophy (Research Methodology) [MPhil (Res Meth)], Doctor of Clinical Psychology [DClinPsych], Doctor of Educational Psychology [DEdPsych], Doctor of Clinical Practice [DClinP], Engineering Doctorate [EngD] and Doctor of Social Work [DSW] may be awarded by the Senate to postgraduate students who have successfully pursued a programme of study to the satisfaction of the relevant Faculty Programme Committee and as prescribed in the relevant specific programme regulations (Academic Regulations, Sections VI to XIII of the University Calendar).
+- The degrees of Doctor of Education [EdD], Master of Philosophy (Research Methodology) [MPhil (Res Meth)], Doctor of Clinical Psychology [DClinPsych], Doctor of Educational Psychology [DEdPsych], Doctor of Clinical Practice [DClinP] and the Engineering Doctorate [EngD] may be awarded by the Senate to postgraduate students who have successfully pursued a programme of study to the satisfaction of the relevant Faculty Programmes Committee and as prescribed in the relevant specific programme regulations (Academic Regulations, Sections VI to XIII of the University Calendar).

-- For the purposes of these regulations the University shall be deemed to include any institutions where the Faculty Programme Committee can arrange proper supervision of clinical practice and research.
+- For the purposes of these regulations the University shall be deemed to include any institutions where the Faculty Programmes Committee can arrange proper supervision of clinical practice and research.

 Scheme of Study

-- The requirement for entry to each programme shall normally be, as specified in Academic Regulations, a good degree from an approved University in a relevant discipline or whatever award/range of experience, including industrial experience, which might be deemed equivalent by the Faculty Programme Committee using agreed University AP[E/C]L guidelines where appropriate for the particular programme.
-Applications from candidates with non-standard qualifications must be approved by the appropriate Faculty Programme Committee on a case by case basis.
+- The requirement for entry to each programme shall normally be, as specified in Academic Regulations, a good degree from an approved University in a relevant discipline or whatever award/range of experience, including industrial experience, which might be deemed equivalent by the Faculty Programmes Committee using agreed University AP[E/C]L guidelines where appropriate for the particular programme and as set out in Paragraph 13 of the University's Code of Practice for Research Candidature and Supervision.
+Applications from candidates with non-standard qualifications must be approved by the appropriate Faculty Programmes Committee on a case by case basis.